alisto92/stats_finalproject/lab_3-master/project_3_draft.md

     ## #   wmfg <dbl>, wfed <dbl>, wsta <dbl>, wloc <dbl>, mix <dbl>,
     ## #   pctymle <dbl>

-We can see that without this observation, we now explain a lot more of the variation (~78% compared to ~72%).
+We can see that without these observations, we now explain a lot more of the variation (~78% compared to ~72%).
 Additionally, `taxpc` is no longer significant.